Yutarop/ros-mcp/README.md

 ## Upcomming
 - [ ] Add tools for creating and controlling objects in Gazebo
 - [ ] Convert [TurtleBot3 agent](https://github.com/Yutarop/turtlebot3_agent) tools into MCP-compatible tools using LangChain MCP adapters
+- [ ] Let the MCP server detect whether a ROS package contains nodes that require a GUI, and launch the GUI if necessary.